lianhanloh/AnimalChess/README.md

 Usage Instructions
 ====================

-The game has a main method in Game.java and can be run with the command java Game.
 To run the game on your computer, download files.zip within the submission folder and run the following command from terminal: <code>javac \*.java && java Game</code>